isaracorp/Toolkit-Artifacts/README.md

 `chacha20.nonce` is a 96-bit nonce used to encrypt the ChaCha20 artifacts (including the AEAD ChaCha20 Poly1305 artifacts).

+`poly1305.key` is a 256-bit key used to MAC the Poly1305 artifacts.

 ### Artifact Generation

 * AEAD ChaCha20 Poly1305 - `anne-of-green-gables.epub` encrypted using